nickcounts/xCR01-02-03/README.md

 - Built-in temperature sensor and low battery indicator

 ## Requirements
 - Installation of the Arduino IDE 1.8.1 from the [Arduino Website](https://www.arduino.cc/en/main/software)
+- Installation of the RadioHead
 - ☒CHIP [Core Library](https://github.com/xinabox/xCore)
 - ☒CHIP CR01

+## Installation Guide
+To install the libraries please followed the guide provided on the [Arduino Website](https://www.arduino.cc/en/Guide/Libraries) under "**Importing a .zip Library**".